platformsh/platformsh-docs/docs/src/guides/drupal9/memcached.md

 Then commit the resulting changes to your `composer.json` and `composer.lock` files.

 {{< note >}}

-You must commit and deploy your code before continuing, then enable the module.
-The memcache module must be enabled before it is configured in the `settings.platformsh.php` file.
+You need to commit and deploy your code before continuing, then enable the module.
+The Memcache module must be enabled before it's configured in the `settings.platformsh.php` file.

 {{< /note >}}

 ## Configuration

 The Drupal Memcache module must be configured via `settings.platformsh.php`.

 Place the following at the end of `settings.platformsh.php`.
 Note the inline comments, as you may wish to customize it further.
-Also review the `README.txt` file that comes with the memcache module, as it has a more information on possible configuration options.
-For instance, you may want to consider using memcache for locking as well and configuring cache stampede protection.
+Also review the `README.txt` file that comes with the Memcache module, as it has a more information on possible configuration options.
+For instance, you may want to consider using Memcache for locking as well as configuring cache stampede protection.

-The example below is intended as a "most common case" and has been tested with version `8.x-2.3` of the memcache module.
+The example below is intended as a "most common case" and has been tested with version `8.x-2.3` of the Memcache module.

 {{< note >}}

-If you do not already have the Platform.sh Config Reader library installed and referenced at the top of the file, you will need to install it with `composer require platformsh/config-reader` and then add the following code before the block below:
+If you don't already have the Platform.sh Config Reader library installed and referenced at the top of the file, you need to install it with `composer require platformsh/config-reader` and then add the following code before the block below:

 ```php
 <?php